tatsumashoji/qmer/README.md

-# q-mer transformation: a generalized method for analyzing RNA-Seq data.
+# q-mer analysis: a generalized method for analyzing RNA-Seq data.

 # 1. About